-The Hong Kong Journal of Nephrology (HKJN) is the official peer-reviewed journal of the Hong Kong Society of Nephrology.
+The Hong Kong Journal of Nephrology (HKJN) is the official peer-reviewed, open access journal of the Hong Kong Society of Nephrology.
 The missions of the Journal are to:

 • promote clinical and scientific research in the field of nephrology;